danielamitay/DACircularProgress/README.md

 ### Carthage
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 DACircularProgress is fully Carthage compatible.
-It can then be included using this import:
+To include it, build you project with Carthage, then drag **./Carthage/Build/iOS/DACircularProgress.framework** into you project and add this import:

 ```objectivec
 @import QuartzCore;